Read about what’s new with the Biobank, what we’re doing and how you can become involved.

 The Colorado Center for Personalized Medicine (CCPM) is hard at work carrying out research into how differences among people influence health and disease.
 However, we need your help.

 At the heart of our research efforts is the CCPM Biobank where we collect, store, process, and test biological samples.
-The samples and information about the people who donate the samples are used for research.
+The samples and information about the people who donate the samples are used for research and clinical genetic testing.
+These clinical genetic test results may be helpful to you and your health care providers.

 We are asking patients at UCHealth and people in the community to be part of the Biobank.
 If you decide to take part, we will take a blood sample from you next time you have blood draw in one of our UCHealth clinics.
 We also look at your health information found in your medical record.